bizzaccelerator/Footballers-transfers-Insights/tutorials.md

 ## 3. Deploy the application image into cloud

 Once the base image is created, it needs to be loaded into `google cloud run`.
-In ordeer to do that, we need to load our Google SDK and run the following commands:
+In ordeer to do that, we need to configure Docker for our GCP to push the image into Google's container registry.
+This might involve configuring Docker with gcloud command-line tool if not already done.

+Before you can push your Docker image to Google Artifact Registry, you need to tag it with the registry's name.
+The command looks something like this:

+> docker tag mageai/mageai:latest <REGION>-docker.pkg.dev/<PROJECT-ID>/<REPOSITORY>/<IMAGE>:<TAG>

+After that, we push the Image to Google Artifact Registry.
+Once tagged, you can push the Docker image to Google Artifact Registry using the following command:

->
+> docker push <REGION>-docker.pkg.dev/<PROJECT-ID>/<REPOSITORY>/<IMAGE>:<TAG>

-## 4. Create
+## 4. Build the Data Pipelines